dputhier/pygtftk/docs/source/conversion.rst

 In this section we will require the following datasets:

-.. command-output:: gtftk get_example -d simple -f '*'
+.. command-output:: gtftk get_example -q -d simple -f '*'
 	:shell:

 convert